Chart Color Schemes

 Nuriootpa features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 68.2% of all households, consisting of 25.4% couples with children, 32.6% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 31.8%, with lone person households at 30.0% and group households comprising 1.6%.
-The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.
+Family households dominate at 68.2% of all households, comprising 25.4% couples with children, 32.6% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 31.8%, with lone person households at 30.0% and group households comprising 1.6% of the total.
+The median household size of 2.3 people matches the Regional SA average.

 Frequently Asked Questions - Households